-Plus500 and Forex.com are leading online brokers in 2021 with top-tier licenses.
+Plus500 and Forex.com are leading online brokers with top-tier licenses.
 Plus500 has licenses from the ASIC, FCA, and MAS.
 It provides professional platforms and tools and some educational data.
 We recommend it for experienced traders, as its platforms are challenging to learn by beginners.

 |Regulation||FCA, ASIC, CySEC, FSCA, FMA, MAS, FSA||CIMA, CFTC, IIROC, FSA, FCA & NFA|